dsrr47/dsrr47/README.md

 ### I'm a proven results-driven developer with 6 years of experience in frontend development using React, JavaScript and UX/UI design.
 I like to empowers others to achieve their potential.

 I"m most interested in opporutinities in:
-* 🧼 clean energy
+* 🧼  Clean energy
-* 🌲 environment
+* 🌲  Environmental
+* 💳  Fin Tech
-* 🏋️ fitness and wellbeing
+* 🏋️  Fitness and wellbeing
 * 🤖  AI utilization

 <!--